lenesk/sokolova.dk/README.md

 [elena@sokolova.dk](mailto:elena@sokolova.dk)<br/>

-## Private Danish language lessons online in Zoom
+## Online Danish language lessons in Zoom

 * [Individual lessons at all levels according to the Common European Framework of Reference for Languages](private-danish-language-lessons-online-in-zoom)